 A New Approach For Better Outcomes

-The following information is written with intent to help everyone understand the challenges we face when dealing with free roaming horse recuses, especially the malnourished feral mares, and what we’ve learned and how we can change our mindset and processes in order to gain a better outcome for these mares and their foals.
+The following information is written with intent to help everyone understand the challenges we face when dealing with free roaming horse rescues, especially the malnourished feral mares, and what we’ve learned and how we can change our mindset and processes in order to gain a better outcome for these mares and their foals.

-Kabuki, although much younger and more approachable, was picked in late August along with her 5 month old colt.
+Kabuki, although much younger and more approachable than Dove, was picked in late August along with her 5 month old colt.
 She obviously needed more nutrition than what she had been getting as her foal was literally sucking the life out of her.
 She had already been dewormed twice this season but still not gaining weight.
 The call was made to remove her and wean the colt.
 She seemed to tolerate people, her new surroundings and was eating hay but within days she just seemed to give up and slipped away.
 The only good news here is that her colt is doing great and was adopted by his foster family.

 Losing two mares within a month made us take a step back, ask ourselves a lot of questions and rethink how we rescue future malnourished mares.
 Losing one is always hard – but two within a short timeframe was really difficult.
 It seems like a catch-22 situation - If we remove her and she dies what have we accomplished?
 If we leave her and she doesn’t make it, we haven’t done our job…